 A squeak.
 "Oh.
 Well!
 That's very interesting.
 Here I thought that one of my Albus-loving members was keeping something from me..."
 She chuckles for a moment before stopping abruptly and her grin returns, toothier than ever.
 "Well, I've kept you long enough."
 Standing up, she gives a half-curtsey.
 "I'll see you later.
 We never hang out much.
 We should fix that someday!"

 I nod until she skips out of view, dragging her bag along the floor.
-Any longer in her presence and my brain cells would have withered.

 "Unless Appy goes into politics," I muse.
 I recall it being her dream once.

 Appy's a dumb cow, of course, but the rabid following is real and has a modicum of actual power with her parentage.
 It's possible.
 "If you're lucky, she'll go somewhere out of the way.
 International's even better.
 Be the new Magical Representative of Alaska."